menu

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Haven is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+New Haven is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Haven is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in New Haven who work in office and administrative support (13.11%), management occupations (12.22%), and sales jobs (7.07%).

 Of important note, New Haven is also a city of artists.
 New Haven has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape New Haven’s character.